ericpko/dotfiles/README.md

 * A --bare repo is as if we're the remote.
 In the ~/.cfg repo there is the usual .git/ stuff
 * Use config from the home dir $HOME (~) as if it is git
   - i.e. config add ..., config commit -m "", etc.

+#### .settings
+This directory contains settings that aren't dotfiles in the home directory.

+* Remember to hard link the .settings/.vscode.json to the real vscode user settings file

+#### .shell
+This directory contains the default shell (zsh) loading files like aliases.
+Use this directory to unclutter the dotfiles in the home dir.